The Main

 "Everything I have is more leaning towards nightlife," he says.
 "I always wanted a cafe, somewhere to hang."

-The result is Minnibar, opening on April 30 this February in the Finale Residences, a residential building tucked near the Moxy Hotel in a corner of downtown that doesn't get much attention (if any) from the restaurant world.
+The result is Minnibar, opening on April 30 in the Finale Residences, a residential building tucked near the Moxy Hotel in a corner of downtown that doesn't get much attention (if any) from the restaurant world.
 For the people who live and work in that stretch between Bonaventure and the Bell Centre, a well-conceived place to eat has been conspicuously missing.
 Bui saw that, anyway.

 Free account required